(843) 225-9985 officesc@ashbusters.net

 A: The first thing you should do in the event of a chimney fire is call the fire department and get everyone out of the home.

-They are migratory birds and, yes, they are protected by law.
-Removing, killing, or harming them in any way can have heavy penalties and fines with it.
+And yes – removing, killing, or harming them in any way can have heavy penalties and fines with it.
 No chimney sweep that wants to stay in the business will do any of the above.
 However, they normally nest from May through November until they make their way home.
 At that time get your chimney inspected and swept.
-Also, add a chimney cap with a good animal and bird screen as these birds will come back to the same nesting area every year if possible.
-Also, these nests are highly flammable and can cause chimney fires if not removed.
+Also, add a chimney cap with a good animal and bird screen, as these birds will come back to the same nesting area every year if possible.
+These nests are highly flammable and can cause chimney fires if not removed.